meryemselicioglu/Study-Space/ProductDesignDoc.md

 | Abdallah Abdeljamil | Chicago 	| 0 |
 | Hana Iverson | Chicago 	| 0 |

-## Team Working Agreement
-- We will use Github and keep items updated as progress is made
-- If we need to meet outside of class we have found a mutually agreeable time at: **when2meet.com/?14321875-mYjIl (Before class)**
-- If we need to meet outside of class we will use the following tool/tech for meetings: **Discord**
-- When we are not meeting together we will user the following tool/tech for communications: **Discord**
-- How we will collaborate and create a friendly, professional and cohesive team
-  - item 1
-  - ...

-## Presentation Schedule
 | Week        | Person           |
 | ------------- |:------------|
 | Week 4 & 5 : 2/1/22 & 2/8/22 | Abdallah Abdelijamil |